MARA

 Improved mobility solutions for touristic remote regions

 Many rural areas lack good mobility services, which hampers their economic development.
 Introducing innovative mobility solutions other than motorised private transport require relevant competences among the public authorities and a better overview of the actual mobility needs.
-Confronting the mobility demand of residents and tourists with the current mobility offers, and increasing the capacity of transport actors are the main goals for the project MARA.
-In this way, MARA improves accessibility and mobility in touristic remote areas of the Baltic Sea region.
+Confronting the mobility demand of residents and tourists with the current mobility offers, and increasing the capacity of transport actors could be a response to the challenge.

 Real-life testing

-MARA tests the practical use of e-bike and e-cargo bike sharing in Norway and Latvia, which especially during seasonal peaks can be an interesting mobility alternative for tourists.
-In Germany, the project improves a call-a-bus system by providing real-time information on highly dynamic connections.
-In Russia, MARA focuses on the development of waterways as an alternative to road transport.
-MARA also improves the governance framework by helping public authorities to integrate new mobility concepts into their spatial and mobility plans.
+MARA brought together transport actors from the whole Baltic Sea region, including non-EU states - Norway and Russia.
+The project tested the practical use of e-bike and e-cargo bike sharing in Norway and Latvia, which especially during seasonal peaks can be an interesting mobility alternative for tourists.
+In Germany, the project improved a call-a-bus system by providing real-time information on highly dynamic connections.
+In Russia, MARA focused on the development of waterways as an alternative to road transport.
+Besides, MARA improved the governance framework by helping public authorities to integrate new mobility concepts into their spatial and mobility plans

 Budgets